 2. Smile (yes, really)

-It might sound silly, but forcing a smileβeven when you donβt feel like itβcan have a big impact on how you feel.
+It might sound silly, but forcing a smile even when you donโt feel like it can have a big impact on how you feel.
 Smiling triggers your brain to release feel-good chemicals like serotonin and endorphins.
 These are your natural stress-busters, confidence boosters, and mood lifters.

 Plus, smiling makes you appear more approachable, friendly, and confident to others.
 That alone can help you boost self-esteem in social settings.
 Fake it until you feel it?
 Science says yes.